yoav-klein/helm/technical-details/3-Template-In-File/README.md

-# Whitespace Handling
+# Partial templates
 ---

-This contains some experimenting code to help you understand how all the `{{-` and `-}}` stuff works in Helm.
-It's pretty dirty, look at the Google docs document we wrote "Helm/Chart template guide"
+This is where things get really weird.

+In this example, we demonstrate how to include a named (or partial) template in a template, handling all the whitespaces and newlines.

+In this example, we use the `template` action, which is not what we'll usually use.
+Rather, `include` is a better choice, as we'll see.